MAIN PURPOSE OF POST

 Union: You have a right to membership of a trade union.
 Women’s Aid recognises Unison.

-Asylum and Immigration Act 1996: To comply with this Act, Women’s Aid will need to see the original of at least one document from a specified list, most commonly a British Passport.
+Asylum and Immigration Act 1996: To confirm your right to work in the UK, Women’s Aid will need to see the original of at least one document from a specified list.
+Most commonly this is a British Passport.

 Additional information is available on request.